Stockton Is BIG For Boaters

 "The nearest fuel is only two-and-a-half miles away, though, and since we're basically at the head of navigation here, boaters can fill up both coming and going from Stockton," Cook reports.
 "We do hope to add more transient docks as demand increases, expand restroom facilities for boaters, and perhaps open a ship's store, but all of that depends on the health of the economy in the future."
 For now, thanks to the Boating Infrastructure Grant program, boaters are sprouting up in this historic Gold Rush city in the heart of Delta Country like, well, fresh asparagus

-Boater Dollars Float BIG Grants for 2011
+Boater Dollars Float BIG Grants

 More than $13.5 million in boater- and angler-paid excise taxes are going to work to provide transient facilities for cruisers in 11 states this year through the Boating Infrastructure Grant (BIG) program.
 The U.S. Fish and Wildlife Service awarded grants for 16 projects in 2011, to construct docks, marina slips, dinghy landings, pumpout stations, mooring fields, and other facilities designed to serve cruising boaters.